-Governmental Activities - Total revenues in fiscal year 2020 increased nearly \$1.6 million, or 7.8%, from the prior year.
-This increase was due to strong growth in property taxes coupled with a significant increase in capital grants (primarily in the form of roadway project reimbursements from the Commonwealth).
-The Town's largest revenue source is property taxes, which represented approximately 78% and 80% of fiscal year 2020 and 2019 total revenues, respectively.
-No other revenue source exceeded 10% in fiscal year 2020 or 2019.
+Governmental Activities - Total revenues in fiscal year 2021 increased nearly \$0.9 million, or 4.0%, from the prior year.
+This increase was due to primarily to strong growth in property taxes, which increased nearly \$1.1 million, or 6.3%, from the prior year.
+This increase was due to normal tax increased under Proposition 2 1⁄2, new growth and an approximate \$0.3 million property tax override.
+Property tax revenues continue to be the Town's largest revenue source and accounted for approximately 80% and 78% of fiscal year 2021 and 2020 total revenues, respectively.
+No other revenue source exceeded 10% in fiscal year 2021 or 2020.

 The Town's largest expense category is education.
-Education expenses totaled approximately 49% and 53% of total annual expenditures in fiscal years 2020 and 2019, respectively.
-In terms of gross dollars, education expenses increased over \$470,000 in fiscal year 2020, which reflected the increase in the Town's assessment for its regional school district.
-Public safety expenses represented approximately 25% and 20% annual expenditures in fiscal year 2020 and 2019, respectively.
-This sharp increase was due primarily to (1) increased headcounts and (2) the effects of a significant increase in non-cash other postemployment benefits, which given the composition of the Town's employment base more greatly affects public safety that other expense categories.
-No other expense categories were greater than 10% in fiscal years 2020 or 2019.
+Education expenses totaled approximately 53% and 49% of total annual expenditures in fiscal years 2021 and 2020, respectively.
+In terms of gross dollars, education expenses increased over \$494,000 in fiscal year 2021, which was primarily due to the increase in the Town's assessment for its regional school district.
+The Town approved a nearly \$0.3 million property tax override to assist in funding the increase in its regional school district assessments.
+Public safety expenses represented approximately 22% and 25% annual expenditures in fiscal year 2021 and 2020, respectively.
+No other expense categories were greater than 10% in fiscal years 2021 or 2020.